qiuyujx/food-review-nlp-exercise/README.md

 }
 ```

-7; Training (Naive Bayes)
+1. Training (Naive Bayes)

 Naive Bayes Classifier Algorithm is a family of probabilistic algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of a feature.

 We classify whether the review `Wow...
 Loved this place.` is a positive review or a negative review.

-We have to calculate,
+We then have to calculate:

 P(positive | wow love place) — the probability that the tag of a sentence is positive given that the sentence is `Wow...
 Loved this place.`.

 P(negative | wow love place) — the probability that the tag of a sentence is negative given that the sentence is `Wow...
 Loved this place.`.

 **_TODO: More algorithms such as logistic regression can be added._**

-8: Relevance score
+1. Relevance score

 Because we are using Naive Bayes, the probability of the classification can be simply used as its "relevance score".

 For example:

 ```